cicada-lang/cicada-solo/docs/notes/traditional-semantics-vs-algebraic-semantics.md

+---
-# Traditional semantics vs Algebraic semantics
+title: Traditional semantics vs Algebraic semantics
+---

-## Traditional type theory semantics
+# Traditional type theory semantics

 This kind of semantics is description of implementation.
 Just like pseudocode of algorithm,